-Our main goal is to study the $k$-connectivity of secure WSNs under \textit{physical link constraints}; i.e., when the assumption of a fully connected communication model is dropped.
-To this end, we say that a secure link exists between two nodes if and only if their key rings have at least one key in common \textit{and} the physical link constraint between them is satisfied.
-Specifically, in this paper, we consider a simple communication model that consists of independent channels that are either {\em on} (with probability $p_n$) or {\em off} (with probability $1-p_n$).
-Under this on/off channel model, a secure link exists between two sensors as long as their key rings have at least one key in common \emph{and} the channel between them is {\em on}.
-We denote the graph representing the underlying network as $\mathbb{G}_{on}$; see Section \ref{sec:SystemModel} for precise definitions of the system model.

-We derive zero-one laws in the random graph ${\mathbb{G}}_{on}$ for $k$-connectivity and the property that the \textit{minimum node degree} is at least $k$; see Theorem \ref{thm:unreliableq1}.
-To the best of our knowledge, these results constitute the first complete analysis of the $k$-connectivity of WSNs under physical link constraints and may provide useful design guidelines in dimensioning the EG scheme; i.e., in selecting its parameters to ensure the desired $k$-connectivity property.
-The main result of the paper also implies a zero-one law for $k$-connectivity in random key graph $G(n, K_n, P_n)$ (see Corollary \ref{cor:k_con_rkg}), and the established result is shown to improve that given previously by Rybarczyk \cite{ryb3}; see Section \ref{secref} for details.
+Our main contributions are {\em zero-one laws} for two related graph properties for $\mathbb{G}_{on}$: i) the minimum node degree being at least $k$, and ii) $k$-connectivity.
+Namely, we present conditions on how to scale the model parameters $K_n$, $P_n$, $p_n$ such that these properties hold with probability approaching to one and zero, respectively, as the number of nodes $n$ becomes large.
+Our main results also imply a zero-one law for $k$-connectivity in random key graph $G(n, K_n, P_n)$ (see Corollary \ref{cor:k_con_rkg}), and the established result is shown to improve that given previously by Rybarczyk \cite{ryb3}; see Section \ref{secref} for details.
 Moreover, for the $1$-connectivity of $\mathbb{G}_{on}$, we provide a stronger form of the zero-one law as compared to that given by Ya\u{g}an \cite{yagan_onoff}; see Section \ref{secref}.
-Finally, we discuss a possible application of our $k$-connectivity results for $\mathbb{G}_{on}$ in a different network domain, namely in large-scale, distributed publish-subscribe service for online social networks.